vackosar/vackosar.github.io/_posts/2020-08-09-Word-Movers-Embedding.md

 If I understand correctly, BERT is of linear complexity in the length of the document, although total running time may be still longer for BERT.
 There is [a sentence similarity model from Google called Bleurt](https://github.com/google-research/bleurt).

+In terms of classification accuracy the BERT should definitely win, but I wonder by how much margin.

 ### Word Mover's Embedding